Mazotis/ffmpeg-on-clear-linux/README.md

 $ ldd /opt/brave.com/brave/brave
 ```

-For reference, uninstall commands.
+One benefit of using a RPM file for installation is that the package can be uninstalled easily.
 Optionally remove your browser data and settings.
 Though, be sure to export your bookmarks.

 ```bash
 $ sudo rpm -e brave-browser && sudo rm -f /etc/default/brave-browser